Install Infinite Scale on a Server

 Note, see Monitor the Instance for more details on logging.

-If any issues are logged by traefik on first startup with respect to LetsEncrypt like:
+If any problems are logged by traefik on first start with respect to LetsEncrypt like:

 - Common issues